rickyngk/innovative_board/README.md

 Idea is realy simple.
 User posts his ideas then teamate can vote

 This application includes two components:
-+ Web app, locates in /web
++ Web app, in `web` folder
-+ Slack bot, used for intergrating web app with slack.
++ Slack bot, used for intergrating web app with slack, in `slackbot` folder

 In current version, user can connect to application via slack only, no register module sopported.